apason/DEVOPS-WITH-DOCKER-MOOC-2019/part1/README.md

 ## Exercise 1.4

-The secret message of this exercise is "_Docker is easy_"
+The secret message of this exercise is `Docker is easy`

     $ docker run -dit devopsdockeruh/exec_bash_exercise
     c2ff8c3ec29bc2eb41a2aa0e64a8f4041145737432ad14d1717e22fa852ffde6